jneumeier/PHP-HTML-MySQL-Web-Form/readme.txt

 *********************
 Planned New Features:
 *********************
-- Combo box for team entry that exists alongside the text input.
-Text input will be labeled as only for use for a new team to be added to the database.
+- Proper form validation to require date entry, team entry, and all empty player textboxes to be filled.
+This will be implemented using jQuery.
-- HTML form validation to require all empty player textboxes to be filled.
+- Photo upload link next to each player entry textbox.
+Player photo will be displayed to the user if the user clicks on the player name in the displayPlayers.php webpage.